Sign up & start saving!

 Unlike gold, silver has demand that extends beyond jewelry, coins and bars.
 Because it’s also the best conductor of electricity and boasts anti-bacterial properties, silver is also used heavily in batteries, solar panels, electronics, dentistry and medicine.

-What’s the best way to invest in silver in Canada?
+Wondering how to buy silver in Canada?
 Here are 4 ways you can add silver to your investment portfolio.

 Rather than trust your money to the stock of 1 or 2 companies, exchange-traded funds — or ETFs — offer the chance to invest in a basket of assets.